microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 }
 ```

-Then, in the same location, create a new `CityController` class that will be used to query the database.
+Then, in the same location, create a new `CityController.java` file that
+contains the code that will be used to query the database.

-> This class will get its Cosmos DB configuration from the Azure Spring Cloud service binding that we will configure later.
+> The CityController class will get its Cosmos DB configuration from the Azure Spring Cloud service binding that we will configure later.

 ```java
 package com.example.demo;